 Voted as the runner up on TripAdvisor’s 2014 Readers Choice Award for the Best Beaches in the South Pacific, Turquoise Bay is one of the best examples of Australia’s pristine clear waters and beautiful white sands.

-The beach is known for fantastic coral and great snorkeling, particularly its famous drift snorkel.
+The beach is known for fantastic coral and great snorkelling, particularly its famous drift snorkel.
 It’s another hidden gem amongst the Western Australia beaches that’s worth the trek across the country.

 Channeling my inner yogi at sunset in Turquoise Bay, Cape Range National Park.
 Western Australia